awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-add-load-balancing.md

    1. For **Name tag**, type a name for your subnet\.

-   1. For **VPC**, choose the CloudHSM VPC that contains your existing web server and AWS CloudHSM cluster\.
+   1. For **VPC**, choose the AWS CloudHSM VPC that contains your existing web server and AWS CloudHSM cluster\.

    1. For **Availability Zone**, choose an Availability Zone that is different from the one that contains your existing web server\.